FuleChi/Digital-marketing-campaign/content/pages/projects/project-one.md

 client: Anonymous
 description: >-
   Major challenge : Analyzing binary data in Microsoft SQL server (presented in French).
-This is an my version of a project realized with
+This is my version of a project realized with  Ghislain Fepessi Kewou and Eveline Carine Kougang Soh.
 media:
   type: ImageBlock
   url: >-